Stabilizer R\'enyi Entropy and Conformal Field Theory: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:sre-as-pe}, we establish a connection between the SRE and the participation entropy in the Bell basis of the doubled Hilbert space, which allows us to analyze its universal aspects using BCFT.
 This connection lays the basis for the subsequent sections, where we give an understanding of the SRE from a field-theoretical perspective.
+We also use the magic entropy as an alternative expression of the SRE, which is useful in supporting our results based on the participation entropy.
 In Sec.~\ref{sec:sre-in-criticalstates}, we present a general BCFT framework for calculating the SRE in critical states.
 We introduce a replicated field theory with boundary conditions imposed by the Bell-state measurements and elucidate how universal features of the SRE emerge from this formulation.
 Section~\ref{sec:example} demonstrates our framework through a detailed analysis of the SRE for the Ising criticality.
 We use bosonization techniques to map the Ising CFTs onto a free-boson CFT and identify the conformal boundary conditions induced by the Bell-state measurements.
 By constructing boundary states in the multicomponent $S^1/\mathbb{Z}_2$ free-boson CFT, we analytically derive the universal contributions to the SRE and validate them through tensor-network calculations.
 Finally, in Sec.~\ref{sec:summary}, we discuss the broader implications of our findings and outline potential future directions.

 Readers primarily interested in the conceptual aspects and universal properties of the SRE might focus on Secs.~\ref{sec:sre-as-pe} and \ref{sec:sre-in-criticalstates}, where we present the key theoretical insights in a general manner.
-Those seeking detailed derivations and explicit calculations will find a comprehensive analysis of the Ising criticality in Sec.~\ref{sec:example} and Appendix, which contain step-by-step demonstration of our field-theoretical framework.
+Those seeking detailed derivations and explicit calculations will find a comprehensive analysis of the Ising criticality in Sec.~\ref{sec:example} and Appendixes, which contain a step-by-step demonstration of our field-theoretical framework.